INTRODUCTION TO FITTING TRUCK AND BUS TYRES

 A. Tyre care

-• The causes of vehicle handling problems such as pulling to left or right and comfort issues caused by vibrations should be investigated.
+- Causes of vehicle handling problems such as steering wheel vibrations, pulling to left or right, etc. should also be investigated.

-• If a loss of pressure occurs, you must stop as quickly as possible as running under-inflated causes thermal degradation of the tyre components.
+- If loss of pressure occurs, it is imperative to stop as quickly as possible, as running underinflated causes thermal degradation of the tyre components.

-• The tyre should be removed from the rim to identify the reason for the loss of pressure.
+- The tyre should be removed from the rim, and the reason for the loss of pressure determined.

-• Any damage must be examined by a tyre professional capable of determining whether a repair is necessary or possible.
+- Any damage must be examined by a tyre professional who is capable of determining if a repair is necessary or possible.

-• Repairs must be carried out by a tyre specialist who will accept responsibility for the repair.
+- Repairs must be undertaken by a tyre specialist, who will accept responsibility for the repair.